krinart/twitter-realtime-pipeline/README.md

 ## UI Description

-UI consists of 2 parts: Web Client written in JS connecting to NodeJS server using Websockets.
+UI consists of 2 parts: Web Client written in JS connecting to NodeJS server using WebSockets.
 The implementation of both of them is pretty straightforward:
 - NodeJS server connects to Kafka at the startup
 - When user opens the page in the browser, web client establishes WebSocket connection to the NodeJS server
-- Server keeps a set of current WebSocket connections from the clients
+- Server keeps a set of current WebSocket connections from the Web clients
-- For every messages consumed from Kafka Server writes it to every WebSocket connection.
+- For every messages consumed from Kafka, Server writes it to every WebSocket connection.
 - When WebSocket connection is closed, Server deletes it from the set of current connections.

 This is how ui looks like: